-Dilkush in Hindi means: “heart is happy” (Dil=heart and Kush=happy), after tasting these homemade dilkush my heart was filled with happiness…
+Dilkush in Hindi means: “heart is happy” (Dil=heart and Kush=happy), after tasting this homemade dilkush my heart was filled with happiness…

 I can’t remember the number of times I had woken my mom up from her sleep to get recipes, measurements and names of dishes.
 She never hesitates!
 Mom’s are the best and daughters are so mean 🙂

 I wasn’t sure about the exact recipe for making dilkush so I had to do some research before giving it a try.
-I was surprised to see that there wasn’t much good recipes out there.
-I stumbled upon this website, when I saw the picture of the dilkush on that website I had an instinct that this recipe is going to turn out perfect.
-I didn’t wait so long, entered the kitchen and started making dilkush.
-As it’s a yeast based pastry, had to let it rise for 3 hours, it was a long wait though.
-After it was put in the oven, I kept pepping through the oven window and eagerly waited to taste it.
-As it came out of the oven, I was speechless as it looked exactly like the bakery-bought ones.
+I. As it’s a yeast-based pastry, had to let it rise for 2 hours.
+After it was placed in the oven, I kept pepping through the oven window and eagerly waited to taste it.
+As it came out of the oven, I was speechless it looked exactly like the bakery-bought ones.
 Before letting it cool down, I did take a small bite of it.
-I stood stunned, it tasted very very close to the ones that’s sold at the bakeries, even the aroma and the texture of this dilkush was just phenomenal.
+I stood stunned, it tasted very very close to the ones that are sold at the bakeries, even the aroma and the texture of this dilkush was just phenomenal.